Particles

 class GenericParticle

 where M and N are the number of Real and RealVect variables for the particle.
-The GenericParticle also stores the position of the particle, which is available through GenericParticle<M,N>::position.
+The GenericParticle always stores the position of the particle, which is available through GenericParticle<M,N>::position.

 To fetch the Real and RealVect variables, GenericParticle has member functions